 Air quality has a massive impact on our health.
 Exposure to contaminated air can lead to serious health issues such as allergies, asthma, and other respiratory problems.
-An air purifier is considered a smart way to clean air.
-By removing pet dander, mould spores, ragweed, and more, air purifiers help in maintaining a healthy environment.
-Since a virus needs to be attached to something like a piece of mucus or a piece of dust in the environment, the air purifier catches those and holds them there.
+An air purifier is considered a smart way to clean air by removing pet dander, mould spores, pollen, and more.
+Air purifiers help in maintaining a healthy environment.
+Since some virus needs to be attached to something like a water droplet or dust particle in the environment, the air purifier captures and hold them there.
 Thus, reducing the risk of transmission.
 Since a variety of air purifiers are out there, it is perplexing to find out which one can help you.

-Air purifiers are designed for specific purposes.
-For allergies and eczema, purifiers come with multiple filters to remove allergens while for those who are suffering from asthma purifiers have filters that remove allergens, in addition to odour and chemical filters.
-Some purifiers have specific filters for smoke, pets, and chemical sensitivities.
+Air purifiers are designed for specific purposes, for allergic eczema, purifiers come with multiple filters to remove allergens, while for asthma, purifiers have filters that remove allergens.
+Some purifiers have specific filters for smoke, pets dander, and harmful gases.

 Things you should consider before buying an Air Purifier